 The maestro panadero rolls and tucks the edges of the dough to form into a baston before cutting, the Spanish word for cane or walking stick.
 This is a special technique done in making the traditional pan de sal.

 At the supermarket, there are the rounded, less crusty, soft and lighter-colored pan de sal: pre-packaged, sanitary and uniform, as the dough has been produced in quality-controlled processes and modern equipment.
 The sweet pan de sal is also being made today at a small panaderia or in larger bakery chains, which have adapted to the preferences of contemporary times.
 It deviates from the origin of its name: “bread of salt.”
-If you compare the formulations, the “new” pan de sal has 18% sugar while the old-fashioned has only 1.75%.
+If you compare the formulations, the “new” pan de sal has 18 percent sugar while the old-fashioned has only 1.75.

 Both traditional and modern pan de sal variations co-exist to this day at the panaderia.
 The shift from the traditional happens when certain variables of pan de sal-making change: the move from manual mixing to machine mixers, baking in a pugon to gas ovens, using fresh or active dry yeast to instant dry yeast (reducing fermentation time).